devsoc-unsw/devsoc-mail/README.md

 - Style both components if necessary
 - And style the `RegisterPage` component itself as required to match the Figma mockup

-> 💁‍♀️ Tip: Make sure to check out the Figma mockup of devsoc.mail at [https://tp.devso.cc/devsocmaildesign](https://tp.devso.cc/devsocmaildesign)
+> 💁‍♀️ Tip: An example of a Figma mockup of devsoc.mail can be found at [https://tp.devso.cc/devsocmaildesign](https://tp.devso.cc/devsocmaildesign) if you don't have yours on hand

 ## Task 2: Styling the ViewBox